smithki/eslint-config/README.md

 ### Install via NPM or Yarn:

+Using `npm`:

 ```sh
 npm install @ikscodes/eslint-config --save-dev
 ```

+Using `yarn`:

 ```sh
 yarn add -D @ikscodes/eslint-config
 ```

 ### Install required `peerDependencies`:

+If using `npm@>7.x`, peer dependencies [will be installed automatically](https://github.blog/2021-02-02-npm-7-is-now-generally-available/), assuming no conflicts arise between peer dependency versions within your project.

 If using **`npm@>5.x`**, use this shortcut (`yarn` will be automatically detected, if in use):